 Find out more about these standards and whether a stakeholder pension may be right for you in 'Stakeholder pensions'.

 A workplace pension is arranged through your employer as a way to save for your retirement.
-An employer enrols employees who are eligible in a workplace pension.
+An employer will enrol eligible employees into a workplace pension.
 You can choose to opt out of this pension.
 If you stay in you’ll have a pension for your retirement.